kakserpom/bcmath.js/README.md

 ```
 import {Bcmath} from 'bcmath'

-// Spawn a bcmath nstance with a precision of 20 decimal places
+// Spawn a bcmath instance with a precision of 20 decimal places
 const math = Bcmath(20)

 console.log(0.1 + 0.2 + 0.3)
 // 0.6000000000000001 :-(